Nikhithanand12/PAYHERE/README.md

-# PAYHERE
+# SHOPHERE
-A Ecommerce WebApp that is fully Responsive with Stripe Payment
+A Ecommerce WebApp that is fully responsive with cart features